-The Director of FinanceChief Financial Officer, Deputy Chief Financial Officerthe Assistant Finance Director, the Accounting Manager, and the Treasury Accountant are hereby designated as the Investment Officers of the City of Round Rock, Texas, and are responsible for investment decisions and activities consistent with this Investment Policy.
+The Chief Financial Officer, Deputy Chief Financial Officer, the Accounting Manager, and the Treasury Accountant are hereby designated as the Investment Officers of the City of Round Rock, Texas, and are responsible for investment decisions and activities consistent with this Investment Policy.

-The Investment Officers shall be responsible for all transactions and compliance with the internal controls, insure all safekeeping, custodial, and collateral duties consistent with this Investment Policy, as well as establishing and maintaining written procedures for cash management.
+The Investment Officers shall be responsible for all transactions and compliance with the internal controls, ensuring all safekeeping, custodial, and collateral duties remain consistent with this Investment Policy, as well as establishing and maintaining written procedures for cash management.
 The Investment Officers shall maintain timely, accurate and systematic records of all investments, maturities and earnings.
 Bonding of all staff with financial signatory authority is required and such bonding requirements will also apply to those individuals authorized to place, purchase or sell investment instruments.
 Bonding will protect the public against loss from possible embezzlement and malfeasance.